nimblehq/android-templates/.github/wiki/Home.md

 - It is always implemented in the projects we've worked on.
 - It allows developers to avoid boilerplate setup, maintain the code quality and have good experience for themselves.
-- It is a Google recommended component.
+- It is a Google-recommended component.

 How do we decide if a feature is **rejected**? 👎